|

 - Credit: photographers, videographers, reporters, and journalists in the West Bank, news agencies, and other sources.

-Al-Aqsa Mosque 20
+Al-Aqsa Mosque 22

-The Israelis are still a 'de jure annexing,' not occupying, belligerent of the West Bank and East Jerusalem since the end of the 6-day war in June 1967, as they never lifted the declaration of war against the Palestinians issued that year.
+The Israelis are still a 'de facto annexing,' not occupying, belligerent of the West Bank and East Jerusalem since the end of the 6-day war in June 1967, as they never lifted the declaration of war against the Palestinians issued that year.

 The UN has passed several resolutions concerning Al-Aqsa Mosque, notably UNSC Resolution 271 (1969) after the 1969 arson, calling on Israel to respect international law in occupied Jerusalem, and later resolutions emphasizing the need to preserve the historical status quo, protect holy sites, and ensure free access, often condemning Israeli actions that threaten peace and security, like excavations or restrictions.
 These resolutions consistently hold Israel responsible as the occupying power for maintaining the sanctity and accessibility of Al-Aqsa and other holy sites, calling for adherence to the Geneva Conventions and UN principles.